walterdejong/synctool/doc/chapter4.md

   Indicates which node is the master, the management node from where you will run synctool to control the cluster.
 It should be set to the fully qualified domain name of the management host.
-You can get the fqdn with this command:
+You can get the fqdn with:

-    python -c "import socket; print socket.getfqdn()"
+    synctool-config --fqdn

 * `slave <nodename> [..]`